Comparisoft

 Cons

-Best as a baseline scheduling tool for small nonprofits not ready for dedicated scheduling software.
+Best as a baseline team calendar for small nonprofits that supplement it with specialized tools for volunteer scheduling and donor meetings.

 Buyer's Guide